Table of Contents

 Do what you can without sharp pain, keep working your exercise routine, and you’ll notice an improvement over time.

-One thing that everyone should do, whether they’re working out or not, is stay hydrated.
+One thing that everyone should do, whether they’re working out or not, is to stay hydrated.

 Drinking plenty of water helps your body replenish the natural lubrication in your joints, the stuff that makes cartilage so slippery.

 It’s a good idea to keep some water with you when you work out in general, but for RA sufferers it’s never optional.

 Don’t do your rheumatoid arthritis exercise workouts without having a bottle of water handy.

-It’s also a good idea to look for ways to incorporate more water into you daily routine as much as you can.
+It’s also a good idea to look for ways to incorporate more water into your daily routine as much as you can.

 It just may mean a few extra trips to the bathroom, but your joints will thank you.